javinator/wasm/README.md

 Adding secondary step (AST before outputting as .wat) took longer than expected.
 Didn't really know what I was doing in the beginning, but seems to work now.

+Arrays are added through storage in main memory.
+Kind of a hack, as they are global arrays (would be better to scope them, but I don't see how I could achieve that in WebAssembly, as arrays are not natively supported).

+Strings are even more of a hack.
+They are also stored in the main memory as *data*.
+They have a minimal offset of 1024 and a maximum length of 256.
+This means, that arrays can only have 128 elements altogether.
+We could augment the minimal offset of strings to allow more arrays.

 ### Resources

 https://pegjs.org/online